ericspod/DicomBrowser/README.md

 The releases also include pre-built Windows and OSX standalone applications, allowing you to download these and run the application without installing Python or the necessary packages.

+Directories provided as command line arguments will be imported, any other arguments or files will be ignored.

 ## Authors